CIRCLE2096/dip_rocket_project1/README.md

 # dip_rocket_project1

+The project code is uploaded in github : https://github.com/CIRCLE2096/dip_rocket_project1.git

 SVDfilterd data extract from PALA is stored in IQ folder.

 If the IQ folder is empty, you should first download data and place it there.